Deesha Philyaw: Other writing

 Philyaw has written a series of columns for The Rumpus, titled Visible: Women Writers of Color and for Literary Mama, The Girl is Mine.
 Her essays have also appeared in the Harvard Review, The New York Times, and The Washington Post.

 Podcasting

 In 2021, Philyaw appeared on Storybound (podcast) reading an excerpts from her book, The Secret Lives of Church Ladies, with music sampled from Gil Assayas of GLASYS.

 Television

 In 2021, it was announced that The Secret Lives of Church Ladies would be adapted for television by HBO Max with Philyaw and actress Tessa Thompson executive producing through Thompson's production company Viva Maude.

 Works

 Personal life

-Philyaw currently lives in Pittsburgh with her two daughters.
+Philyaw currently lives in Miami, Florida with her two daughters.